 Sampling Different Dairy Products

-Cream is thicker than milk; therefore, the examiner should use a sampling tube with a wider diameter.
+Cream is thicker than fluid milk; therefore, the tester should use a sampling tube with a wider diameter.
 It is important to ensure that the cream has been properly mixed before picking the samples.

 Put the unopened cans in a water bath at 60°C for two hours.
 You will need to remove the cans from the water bath every 20 minutes for a vigorous shaking.